bcgov/digital-toolkit/README.md

 In order to install this website and the collection of digital guides onto your local computer, follow the instructions below.
 Please note that while contributions to the guides and front-end code of the website are welcome, the Government of British Columbia does not authorize the public publication of this website on any top level domains external to `gov.bc.ca` or internal domains other than `.bcgov`

-1. Ensure you have [Node](https://nodejs.org/en/), NPM, [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and [Jekyll](https://jekyllrb.com/docs/installation/) installed.
+1. Ensure you have [Node](https://nodejs.org/en/), NPM, [Ruby](https://www.ruby-lang.org/en/documentation/installation/), [Bundler](http://bundler.io) and [Jekyll](https://jekyllrb.com/docs/installation/) installed.
 1. Clone this repository: `git clone https://github.com/bcgov/innovation-toolkit.git`
 1. Change directory into the project root: `cd innovation-toolkit`
-1. Install dev dependancies: `npm install`
+1. Install dev dependancies: `npm install && npm run build`
+1. Serve the site locally: `bundle exec jekyll serve --watch`

+### Running Webpack

 `npm run build` will run [Webpack](https://webpack.js.org) into order to compile SCSS and JS.

-`npm run watch` will watch SCSS and JS and re-compile CSS and JS when the files are saved.
+`npm run watch` will watch SCSS and JS files in the `src` directory and re-compile CSS and JS when the files are saved.

 Run `bundle exec jekyll serve --watch` in order to serve the site locally.

+### Pull requests for website changes

-Pull requests to the source code are welcomed and appriciated.
+Pull requests to the source code of the website are welcomed and appriciated.
+In order to contribute to the content of the site [see the wiki](https://github.com/bcgov/innovation-toolkit/wiki).

 ### Static assets and binary files